A disease, earthquake, or another disaster strikes a city: Pray for that city!

 Standing in the gap: intercession

 If you’re reading this as a non-christian, I do not know if you feel a little uncomfortable that Christians believe your prayers aren’t acceptable before God.
 That would break the illusion of unity with Christians, wouldn’t it?
 And yet, all you were trying to do was to selflessly intercede, praying for another group of people.
-Well, did you know that intercession is a very biblical concept?
+Well, did you know that intercession is a very christian concept?
 Without it, we Christians have no certainty our prayers would be answered too.

 And what makes reconciliation possible is the work of an intercessor, Jesus Christ, the Son of God.
 He died in the place of sinners, resurrected to give them a place in the kingdom, and now stands at the right hand of the Father to advocate for his people (1John 2:1).
 This is why Christians end their prayers “in Jesus’ name”, and have confidence to come before the throne of God (Hebrews 10:22).
 And for non-Christians, your priority is to seek reconciliation – no other prayer can be as needful to your soul as the plea for forgiveness through Jesus Christ.
 And the wonder of it all is that God mercifully listens to those who are truly repentant: “he regards the prayer of the destitute and does not despise their prayer.”
 (Psalm 102:17)